erizov/Professor/semester_05/lecture_23_object_detection/rcnn/univer.en.md

 ## Algorithm Definition

-Rcnn is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+R-CNN (Region-based CNN) is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Rcnn is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+R-CNN (Region-based CNN) works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science